aiven/terraform-provider-aiven/docs/resources/organization_group_project.md

 page_title: "aiven_organization_group_project Resource - terraform-provider-aiven"
 subcategory: ""
 description: |-
-  Adds and manages a group https://aiven.io/docs/platform/howto/list-groups of users as members of a project https://aiven.io/docs/platform/reference/project-member-privileges.
+  Adds and manages a group https://aiven.io/docs/platform/howto/list-groups of users as members of a project.
 ---

 # aiven_organization_group_project (Resource)

-Adds and manages a [group](https://aiven.io/docs/platform/howto/list-groups) of users as [members of a project](https://aiven.io/docs/platform/reference/project-member-privileges).
+Adds and manages a [group](https://aiven.io/docs/platform/howto/list-groups) of users as members of a project.

 ## Example Usage